alkaline-ml/pmdarima/_sources/tips_and_tricks.rst.txt

 Seasonality can manifest itself in timeseries data in unexpected ways.
 Sometimes trends are partially dependent on the time of year or month.
 Other times, they may be related to weather patterns.
 In either case, seasonality is a real consideration that must be made.
-The pyramid package provides a test of seasonality for including seasonal terms in your ARIMA models.
+The pmdarima package provides a test of seasonality for including seasonal terms in your ARIMA models.

 We can use a Canova-Hansen test to estimate our seasonal differencing term:

 .. code-block:: python

-    from pyramid.datasets import load_lynx
+    from pmdarima.datasets import load_lynx
-    from pyramid.arima.utils import nsdiffs
+    from pmdarima.arima.utils import nsdiffs

     # load lynx
     lynx = load_lynx()